-(3) Once you are through your deductible (if any), you and your insurance then each share a portion
+(3) Once you are through your deductible (if any), you and your insurance share a portion

-of the coverage costs (for example, your plan pays 75% of retail drug prices and you pay the 25% balance or you pay a $2 co-pay for your generic drugs).
+of the coverage costs for formulary drugs (for example, your plan pays 75% of retail drug prices and you pay the 25% balance or you pay a $2 co-pay for your generic drugs).

 Your Medicare Part D prescription drug coverage can be provided by:

-- You can also receive prescription drug coverage from other sources such as your Union, Employer Health Plan, TRICARE for Life, or the Veterans Affairs (VA).
+- Finally, you can also receive prescription drug coverage from other sources such as your Union, Employer Health Plan, TRICARE for Life, or the Veterans Affairs (VA).

 Warning: If you join a Medicare Advantage (MA) plan (Medicare Advantage plan without drug coverage), you may not be allowed to also join a separate Medicare Part D plan (PDP).